MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M02-Create-draft-content-with-microsoft-copilot-microsoft-365/1-introduction.md

 1. Ask Copilot in Outlook to draft new emails, compose replies, and plan meetings.

-1. Prompt Microsoft Copilot for Microsoft 365 to generate new ideas, new content, and FAQs from existing files.
+1. Prompt Microsoft 365 Copilot to generate new ideas, new content, and FAQs from existing files.

 Throughout the module, you'll see examples of **simple** prompts that are improved with different techniques to be **good** prompts, then **better** prompts, and then the **best** version of those prompts.
 Dissecting prompts in this way helps you learn about the capabilities of Microsoft Copilot and reinforces the importance of good technique at the same time.